Understanding the Use of e-Prints on Reddit and 4chan's Politically Incorrect Board: Abstract

 \section{Abstract}

-The dissemination and the reach of scientific knowledge have increased at a blistering pace.
-In this context, e-print servers have played a central role by providing scientists with a rapid and open mechanism for disseminating research without having to wait for the (lengthy) peer-review process.
-While helping the scientific community in several ways, e-print servers also provide scientific communicators and the general public with access to a wealth of knowledge without having to pay hefty subscription fees.
-Arguably, e-print servers' value has never been so evident, for better or worse, as during the COVID-19 pandemic.
-This motivates us to study how e-print servers are positioned within the greater Web, and how they are ``used'' on Web communities.
+The dissemination and reach of scientific knowledge have increased at a blistering pace.
+In this context, e-Print servers have played a central role by providing scientists with a rapid and open mechanism for disseminating research without waiting for the (lengthy) peer review process.
+While helping the scientific community in several ways, e-Print servers also provide scientific communicators and the general public with access to a wealth of knowledge without paying hefty subscription fees.
+This motivates us to study how e-Prints are positioned within Web community discussions.

-Using data from Reddit (2005--2021) and 4chan's Politically Incorrect board (2016--2021), we uncover a surprisingly diverse set of communities discussing e-print papers.
-We find that real-world events and distinct factors influence the e-prints people are talking about.
-For instance, there was a sudden increase in the discussion of e-prints, corresponding to a surge in COVID-19 related research, in the first phase of the pandemic.
-We find a substantial difference in the conversation around e-prints and their actual content; in fact, e-prints are often being exploited to further conspiracy theories and/or extremist ideology.
-Overall, our work further highlights the need to quickly and effectively validate non peer-reviewed e-prints that get substantial press/social media coverage, as well as mitigate wrongful interpretations of scientific outputs.
+In this paper, we analyze data from two Web communities: 14 years of Reddit data and over 4 from 4chan's Politically Incorrect board.
+Our findings highlight the presence of e-Prints in both science-enthusiast and general-audience communities.
+Real-world events and distinct factors influence the e-Prints people's discussions; e.g., there was a surge of COVID-19-related research publications during the early months of the outbreak and increased references to e-Prints in online discussions.
+Text in e-Prints and in online discussions referencing them has a low similarity, suggesting that the latter are not exclusively talking about the findings in the former.
+Further, our analysis of a sample of threads highlights: 1)~misinterpretation and generalization of research findings, 2)~early research findings being amplified as a source for future predictions, and 3)~questioning findings from a pseudoscientific e-Print.
+Overall, our work emphasizes the need to quickly and effectively validate non-peer-reviewed e-Prints that get substantial press/social media coverage to help mitigate wrongful interpretations of scientific outputs.